Table of Contents

 What Influences Google Advertising Cost?

-Now that we’ve gone over the the basics, let’s talk about what actually influences the cost of your Google Ads.
-Spoiler alert: Your budget isn’t the only thing that determines Google success—otherwise, billionaires would dominate all search results (to be fair, depending on the industry and competition, they kind of do, but there are still things you can do to achieve very respectable Google rankings without breaking the bank).
+Now that we’ve gone over the basics, let’s talk about what actually influences the cost of your Google Ads.
+Spoiler alert: Your budget isn’t the only thing that determines Google success.
+There are still things you can do to achieve very respectable rankings without breaking the bank.

 Factor 1: Keyword Competition